UPDATED: Jan 2020

 It’s actually perfect because this gives you the opportunity to chill and surf at different beaches in the area.

-I ended up at three different location during the week.
+I ended up at three different locations during the week.

 What Are the Instructors Like?
 Am I Actually Going to Learn How to Surf?